Travel Day and Backcountry Driving

 As the sun began setting, we made it to Glenn Springs Road and then on Juniper Canyon Road, which was a much rougher ride than anything else we experienced.
 We drove almost completely down Juniper Canyon Rd, we stopped at Twisted Shoe campsite because we thought this was the last cache box.
 A nice older man already set up at the location said he’d be happy to share his box with us and the let us know there was another cache box at the actual trailhead.

 With our water safely cached, the group began the trip back to Terlingua to drop the jeep off.
 We dropped Jonathon off first and the headed off for gas and a poor jeep clean up job using a window squeegee.
 After dropping off the jeep, we decided it was time for dinner and a Mexican food restaurant was just next door.
 Unsurprising, their credit machine was down (connectivity is poor in this part of the state) and the waiter said the liquor store just up the road had cash back available.
 Jack and I walked to the liquor store and began looking for something we might want/cheap booze.
 I located a bin full of busted Budweiser cans with a sign stating they were discounted.
 I grabbed a can and asked for max cash back.
 That stupid can cost like $3 and was a horrible deal, I should have gone with a Forty.
 That beat-up Bud can is still just sitting in my apartment, shockingly no one will drink it, so if you want a Big Bend Bud can souvenir let me know (maybe January’s giveaway?).
-Finished with our liquor store misadventure, everyone opted for enchiladas, which were a satisfying meal.
+Finished with our liquor store misadventure, everyone opted for enchiladas, which was a satisfying meal.

 Finally, back at basecamp Bmo had a horrifying discovery.
 The inside of his tent was drenched as well as his sleeping bag.
 The decent mountain rain had pooled on the top of his enormous tent and slowly leaked through a hole all day right above his sleeping bag.
 Jack and I were powerless to help him, but luckily Bmo had a backup blanket.
 With everyone tired from a long day, we were off to bed.
 Bmo ended up sleeping in his truck for a little extra warmth and Jack and I went to our tents where I recorded the day’s events before falling asleep.